jo313y/School_District_Analysis/README.md

 # School_District_Analysis

 # Overview
 The school district needs help to analyze data from differnt schools to help make informed decisions on their budgets and overall performance of the schools.
-The district would like an overview of data based on each school's district, performace, and budget.
+The district would like an overview of data based on each school's budget, performace, size, and type.
 The school district has also informed the data analysis team of a school which had some academic dishonesty and would like another analysis to view any discrepencies and to see how it affects the data.

 # Data